 - Is the culture one of leadership and transformation, or managerial and weighted towards the status quo?

-- Are people open to change and transformation, or do they prefer to stick to "the way its always been done"?
+- Are people open to change and transformation, or do they prefer to stick to "the way it has always been done"?

 Staff means that the company has hired able people, trained them well and assigned them to the right jobs.
 Selection, training, reward and recognition, retention, motivation and assignment to appropriate work are all key issues.